Sebikrali/sfx/README.md

-# SFX
+# SFX (OpenGL Base version)

-My personal rendering engine, that will be written in Vulkan and OpenGL.
+This branch/version is the base for all OpenGL experimentation and code.

 Dependencies:
 - glfw
+- glad (for OpenGL definitions)
+- glm